Create a mdb_env

 key

-: The name of the key (string or raw vector)
+: The name of the key (string or raw vector)value

-: The value to save (string or raw vector)
+: The value to save (string or raw vector)overwrite

 method).

-This is a helper method that establishes a temporary read-write transaction, calls the corresponding method in mdb_txn
+Details: This is a helper method that establishes a temporary read-write transaction, calls the corresponding method in

 del